ZiadMostafa1/Image-Description-Generator/README.md

-﻿# Image Captioning App
+﻿# Image Captioning Generator

-This project is an Image Captioning application that uses a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) model to generate captions for images.
+This project is an Image Captioning generator that uses a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) model to generate captions for images.
 The project includes a Jupyter Notebook for training the model and a Streamlit app for generating captions on user-uploaded images.

 Try the [Streamlit app!](https://ziadmostafa1-image-description-generator-app-ckk9lv.streamlit.app/)